kbb/guides/style/haskell/README.md

 * Use comma-first style exports, records, and lists.
 * Use four-space indentation except the `where` keyword which is indented two spaces.
 [Example].
+* Use only one pragma statement per line.

 [standard libraries]: http://www.haskell.org/ghc/docs/latest/html/libraries/index.html
 [Example]: /style/haskell/sample.hs#L41